 The sale of firearms requires a detailed investigation process into the business practices as well as a background check on the owner of the business.

-After that approval, you will require further approval by the acquiring bank.
+After that approval, you will require further approval from the acquiring bank.

 This is where you are most likely to experience any form of delay.